Navigating Dubai: Essential Social Customs & Etiquette (2025)

 Interacting with the Opposite Gender

-When greeting a Muslim woman, it is polite to wait for her to offer her hand first.
-If she does not, a simple nod of the head and a smile is the appropriate gesture of respect.
-Unrelated men and women generally avoid physical contact in public greetings.
+Cultural norms regarding interactions between unmarried men and women in Dubai remain more conservative than in many Western nations.
+It is important to be respectful and maintain a professional, friendly distance.
+When greeting a Muslim woman, politely wait for her to offer her hand first.
+If she does not, a simple nod and smile are the appropriate gestures of respect.
+Generally, unrelated men and women avoid physical contact during public greetings.

 Final Thought